zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Vivian says, however, that she’s getting her inform ation from “very reputable sources.”
 “Reputable” (reputable) means respected, having a good reputation.
 We might talk about a “reputable car mechanic,” som eone who fixes cars.
 Someone who is reputable is someone who has a good reputation, someone who is supposed to be honest and qualified.
 A “sour ce” (source) is where you get information from.
 Some people use Wikipedia as a so urce of information.
 Other people get their information from newspapers.
 These  are “sources.”
 Some of them are reputable, some of them are less reputable .

 Eric says, “I bet these so-called researchers are m aking sweeping conclusions and fraudulent claims based on limited or nonexiste nt data.”
 Quite a few words and terms to explain in that sentence.
 Let’s begin with “sweeping” (sweeping).
-The word “sweeping” here refers to something that i s very broad, something that covers a lot of different things.
+The word “sweeping” here refers to something that is very broad, something that covers a lot of different things.
 In this case, it’ s used to apply to the word “conclusions.”
-A “conclusion” is what you believe t o be true after looking at different pieces of evidence, different facts.
+A “conclusion” is what you believe to be true after looking at different pieces of evidence, different facts.
 We o ften use the verb “to draw” (draw) with this word “conclusion.”
 “To draw a conc lusion” means to come to a decision about what is true or not true.

 So, a “sweeping conclusion” then would be a conclus ion that covers or includes lots of different things.
 I may say, for example, t hat “All coffee makers make bad coffee.”
 That’s a “sweeping conclusion.”
 I am makin g a determination about what is true regarding a large number of things.
 Usually  sweeping conclusions are false; at least, when you hear that expression “swe eping conclusions,” the